Store Locator

 Hokkaido Museum

 For a healthy dose of culture, head to Hokkaido Museum.
 Here, you can immerse yourself in the history, culture, and nature of Hokkaido.
-Learn about the Ainu indigenous people of Japan and marvel at the fossils and other ancient relics of this northern part of Japan.
+Learn about the Ainu indigenous people of Japan and look at the fossils and other ancient relics of this northern part of Japan.

 Moerenuma Park

+Not your average city park – Moerenuma Park is more like a work of art.
 Designed by Japanese American sculptor Isamu Noguchi, this park blends nature and architecture, with a striking glass pyramid being the star.
 Take your time exploring the park as you admire the water fountain shows at Sea Fountain and soak in the views from Mount Moere.

 MEGA Don Quijote Sapporo Tanukikoji Honten